Text Size Print

 - Email RCL at firstname.lastname@example.org

-- visit the Office of Residential and Commuter Life in Lancaster G-13 or the Commuter Affairs office, which is right off of the Commuter Lounge in Lankford Union
+- Visit the Office of Residential and Commuter Life in Lancaster G-13 or the Commuter Lounge office, which is right off of the Commuter Lounge in Lankford Union

 - What will I experience as a commuter student?